 Litter Box Changes

 Cats commonly will miss the litter boxes due to the pain associated with going in and out of the litter box, as well as difficulty squatting.
-Holding the squatting position can be very difficult for a cat with sore hips or knees.
+Climbing into a high rimmed litter pan or holding the squatting position can be very difficult for a cat with sore hips or knees.
 Other medical issues can cause cats to not use the litter box due to pain and urgency associated with them.

 Changes in Appetite and Water Intake